 Well, I guess these are trends of the modern world and social media, but some of its elements made it to SharePoint lists and libraries.
 If you work with Date type columns a lot, you probably notice the different styles of date format we have as options.
 In this article, I would like to explain the two types and how to change them if necessary.

 Standard Date Type

-The standard date type displays the dates in the form we are used to seeing: Date/Month/Year (or Month/Date/Year depending on the region you leave in).
+The standard date type displays the dates in the form we are used to seeing: Day/Month/Year (or Month/Day/Year, depending on the region you live in).

 Friendly Date Type

 There is another style available now in SharePoint called Friendly.
 It displays the dates you often see on social media: yesterday, tomorrow, etc.

 How to change data formats in SharePoint lists and libraries